○ 20 min read

 You don’t just jump in the deep end of the pool without learning to swim first.
 Try to get the basics down in smaller waves before moving on to where they are really heavy.
 This will allow you the opportunity to fine-tune your technique with less chance of getting hurt (or hurting someone else.)
 Small victories on the ankle slappers will keep the feelings of defeat at bay, and you will be more motivated to keep learning.

 Although surfing may just look like fun in the sun, it is an incredibly demanding sport.
 As with all sports, it is good to stretch and warm up your body before getting started.
-A good pre-surf warm-up routine will help protect your muscles and body and will help get you pumped for the day ahead.
+A good pre-surf warm-up routine will help prepare your muscles and body and will get you pumped for the day ahead.
 Pro-surfer Koa Smith makes this a priority before surfing, whether he is competing or just out having a great surf day with friends.
 “I like to do a quick warm-up, get all the clicks and cracks out!
 Stretches, activation squats, jumps, etc. If the waves are big, I like to check in on my breathing, making sure my lungs are feeling strong and comfortable.”

 The Essential Element